espressif/vscode-esp-idf-extension/docs/WSL.md

 2. Configure the extension as explained in [SETUP](./SETUP.md) documentation or the [Install](./docs/tutorial/install.md) tutorial.

+   > **NOTE:** Running the setup from WSL could override the Windows host machine configuration settings since it is using the User Settings by default.
+Consider saving settings to a workspace or workspace folder as described in the [working with multiple projects document](./MULTI_PROJECTS.md).

 3. Create an ESP-IDF project and use extension features.

 ## Limitations